onzfonz/comp227/src/content/6/en/part6a.md

 ```

 Unlike in the React code we did without Redux, the event handler for changing the state of the app (which now lives in Redux)
-has been moved away from the `App` to a child component.
+*has been moved away from the `App` to a child component*.
 The logic for changing the state in Redux is still neatly separated from the whole React part of the application.

-We'll also separate the list of tasks and displaying a single task into their own components (which will both be placed in the *Notices.js* file ):
+We'll also separate the list of tasks and displaying a single task into their own components (both of which will be placed in the *components/Tasks.js* file ):

 ```js
 import { useDispatch, useSelector } from 'react-redux' // highlight-line